Reinpal/reinpal.github.io/work/_posts/2014-11-15-wundertuete.md

 Within the first few weeks we had to plan the strategy and other business related things e.g finding a target group, financial planning and of course the Corporate Identity of our company.
 These decision acted as a solid base for the future projects we wanted to tackle.

 Given that we are a homogeneous bunch of creative and fun people, we wanted to reflect that into our identity.
-We came up with the name „Wundertüte“ which is German for „jamboree bag“ or „grab bag“.
+We came up with the name &#x201E;Wundert&#xFC;te&#x201C; which is German for &#x201E;jamboree bag&#x201C; or &#x201E;grab bag&#x201C;.

->You never know what you’re gonna get, but you’ll love it.
+&gt;You never know what you&#x2019;re gonna get, but you&#x2019;ll love it.

-The key characteristics of a Wundertüte which we applied to our own Corporate Identity.
+The key characteristics of a Wundert&#xFC;te which we applied to our own Corporate Identity.
 Individual solutions and concepts for every client was our premise.
-Combined with our mission statement „We make Ideas visible“, we made sure that our clients will get what they want, even if they didn’t exactly knew what they were looking for.
+Combined with our mission statement &#x201E;We make Ideas visible&#x201C;, we made sure that our clients will get what they want, even if they didn&#x2019;t exactly knew what they were looking for.

-So there we were, Wundertüte, a collective of young and aspiring designers just waiting to get our hands on everything related to Branding in combination with Webdesign and Development.
+So there we were, Wundert&#xFC;te, a collective of young and aspiring designers just waiting to get our hands on everything related to Branding in combination with Webdesign and Development.

 ## Establishing a design system